C o l l i n s T e n n i s L e a g u e –cedar rapids, ia

-Registration for the spring league is underway until May 6.
-Play starts May 20 and will last until July 22.
+Registration for the fall league is underway until August 25.
+Play starts September 9 and will last until November 3.

 The following are eligible to play in the Rockwell Collins Tennis League (NOTE: all of the following also include the age requirement of "18 or older"):

 Rockwell Collins Employee (self and/or spouse) - $5